fitnr/yaml-cat/README.md

     // (Integer) number of spaces to indent
     indent: 4,

-    // Object to extend with the result (js only)
+    // Object to extend with the result
     extend: {},

     // (Boolean) whether to merge all the front matter into a single object